-State laws in Alabama cover several of these rent-related issues, including the amount of notice a landlord must provide to increase rent under a month-to-month tenancy, and how much time a tenant has to pay rent or move before a landlord can file for eviction.
+Alabama's laws cover several of these rent-related issues, including the amount of notice a landlord must provide to increase rent under a month-to-month tenancy, and how much time a tenant has to pay rent or move before a landlord can file for eviction.

 Alabama landlords may not raise the rent in a discriminatory manner—for example, only for members of a certain race.
 Also, Alabama landlords may not use a rent increase in retaliation against you for exercising a legal right—for example, in response to your legitimate complaint to a local housing agency about a broken heater.

 States set specific rules and procedures for ending a tenancy when a tenant has not paid the rent.
 Alabama landlords must give tenants at least seven days in which to pay the rent or move.
 If the tenant does neither, the landlord can file for eviction.